 We are lucky enough to live in a time when most kids are healthy.
 Polio, Small Pox, Typhoid, Whooping Cough and Measles are almost or completely eradicated in our lifetime.
 Most children never have to see the inside of a hospital for themselves or visit with someone who has to go through chemotherapy, dialysis or organ transplant.
 But there are children that, through no fault of their own, must face what is unthinkable to most.
 In spite of the turmoil of emotions they feel dealing with illness, adversity and setbacks, they have a zest for life.

 Yet, this population of kids does not have what others take for granted.
 They do not have a series of books written about and for kids like them.
 Sure, there are books about visits to the doctor, breaking legs, having new siblings, and even for adoption, but these do not represent the needs of kids who are chronically, seriously or terminally ill.

 These special kids deserve books that they and their siblings can relate to.
 We are planning a series of books that asks and answers questions that sick children can relate to so that they don’t feel so alone.
 Illness and hospitals will be matter of fact locations in this series, not special events.
 Kids facing other types of disabilities and hardships will also be featured in these books.
 We hope that someday there will be a book with a story for every child to see a reflection of themselves.

-We plan to make White Bear available via White Bear’s World, an ambitious project that is underway providing security, safety and support to special needs kids everywhere.
+White Bear’s World is an ambitious project that is underway providing security, safety and support to special needs kids everywhere.
+The project will take a village just as raising a special needs child takes a village.
 As the details of the project become available, you will be able to find information on this site and at http://www.mariecheine.com.
 Keep watching to follow our progress, step by step.

 “Welcome to my World,